wikimedia/mediawiki-extensions-FileImporter/docs/metrics.md

   * This should be taken with a pinch of salt as people can refresh the page or send their link to another user and multiple hits will occur here.
 * **{PREFIX}.specialPage.execute.noClientUrl** - Number of special page loads where no client url has been provided.

+* **{PREFIX}.specialPage.execute.fail.userPermissionsError** - Number of special page loads where the user can not view the special page due to not having the correct permissions.
+* **{PREFIX}.specialPage.execute.fail.userBlocked** - Number of special page loads where the user can not view the special page due to being blocked on the wiki.
+* **{PREFIX}.specialPage.execute.fail.userGloballyBlocked** - Number of special page loads where the user can not view the special page due to being globally blocked.

 ##### Importing

 * **{PREFIX}.import.result.success.{AGGREGATION}** - Imports that resulted in success